kylemoran/xAPI-Spec/xAPI-Data.md

 	working with, altitude at which a scenario was attempted in a flight simulator.</td>
 	<td>Optional</td></tr>
 	<tr><td><a href="#timestamp">timestamp</a></td><td><a href="#timestamps">Timestamp</a></td>
-	<td>Timestamp of when the events described within this Statement occurred.
+	<td><a name="#2.4tabletimestamp" id = "2.4tabletimestamp"/>Timestamp of when the events described within this Statement occurred.
 Set by the LRS if not provided.</td>
 	<td>Optional</td></tr>
 	<tr><td><a href="#stored">stored</a></td><td><a href="#timestamps">Timestamp</a></td>
 	<td>Timestamp of when this Statement was recorded.
 Set by LRS.</td>